fbladilo/testing/README.md

 Instance creation and NFS server setup is handled by the following command:
 - `ansible-playbook nfs_server_deploy.yml`

-From that moment you have the NFS server running.
-The next step is to login into the cluster, where you need to provision the PV resources.
-Then you are ready to create the PV resources on the cluster by running:
+Once the NFS server running, the next step is to login into the cluster, where you need to provision the PV resources.
+Create the PV resources on the cluster by running:
 - `ansible-playbook nfs_provision_pvs.yml`
-This task could be executed repetitively, for every cluster you need to bond with the NFS server.
+This task could be executed on every cluster that will need access to the NFS server.

 When you are finished, just run the playbook to destroy NFS AWS instance:
 - `ansible-playbook nfs_server_destroy.yml`

-Functionality of this tool is tested with both [all-in-one](https://github.com/fusor/mig-ci#ocp3-all-in-one-deployment-on-aws) AWS deployment, and [origin3-dev](https://github.com/fusor/origin3-dev/).
+These playbooks have been validated with both [all-in-one](https://github.com/fusor/mig-ci#ocp3-all-in-one-deployment-on-aws) AWS deployment, and [origin3-dev](https://github.com/fusor/origin3-dev/).

 ## OCP3 agnosticd multinode in AWS